SergeyLT/searchengine/README.md

 2. Clone the repository to your local machine

-3. Build the project using Maven
+3. Build the project using Maven (previously need to get a token to access Skillbox repository)

 4. Package jar file, add configuration application.yaml to same folder

 5. Install MYSQL Server (8+ version)

-6. Create new schema with name searchengine (recomended use characterset utf8mb4 and utf8mb4_bin)
+6. Create new schema with name search_engine (recomended use characterset utf8mb4 and utf8mb4_bin)

 7. Start the Spring Boot server: